kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/01-part-basics/02-schema-queries/08-set-up-babel.md

 "scripts": {
   "start": "babel-node src/index.js",
-  "test": "echo \"Error: no test specified\" && exit 1" },

   // MORE CODE
+},

+// MORE CODE
 ```

 * `babel-node` is something we will use for local development purposes only
-* We will talk later about how we will run our projects later
+* We will talk later about how we will run our projects in production later

 ## Run our project
 `$ npm run start`